 Before heading to Sandusky, for Cedar Point HalloWeekends, be aware that some attractions and rides are not available every day the park is open.

 The park also offers special programs during Cedar Point HalloWeekends (and all year round) to make the day a little easier on families with young kids or visitors with disabilities.

 These programs include the “Parent Swap” program, which allows both parents to ride larger rides when the child cannot ride; the boarding pass program for those with physical disabilities and autism spectrum disorders; height wristbands for kids that just meet the height requirements for the rides and roller coasters, so they have no problems getting in line; and the “Kid Track” program, which reunites lost kids with their parents.

 To find more information on any of these programs, visit Guest Services, Town Hall or Lost Persons.

-The park has also gone cashless in 2022, so be sure to bring a credit card, debit card, Apple Pay or Google Pay, in lieu of cash.
+The park has also gone cashless, so be sure to bring a credit card, debit card, Apple Pay or Google Pay, in lieu of cash.